wilsonwaters/PulseCounter/README.md

 - PVOutputPoster:pvoutputAPIKey and pvoutputSystemId: Required for sending values to pvOutput

 # Electronics
 You will need to get the pulses into your raspberry pi somehow!
-I made a simple circuit with an LDR attached to our power meter LED connected to a transister which latches when the LED is on.
+I made a simple transister switch circuit with an LDR "looking at" our power meter.
+The digital input is high when the LED is lit.
 It also has a potentiometer to adjust the sensitivity.
 There's plenty of example circuits on the 'net.
 If there's a demand I'll take some photos of my setup and the circuit diagram.

 # Warning
 Use at your own risk.
 "It works for me".
 This is very much an afternoon hackjob and is far from good code :) You will probaly need to get into some python code to make this work for you.